 One example of an agile method is Scrum.
 Originating from software engineering, this framework for product and project management helps teams to plan iteratively and incrementally.
 It allows you to quickly remove initial ambiguities on the basis of intermediate results.
 Additionally, you can seamlessly adapt the overall plan and develop it as you receive new information.

-A Scrum team is made up of the product owner, scrum master, and the rest of the team developing the product.
+A Scrum team comprises the product owner, scrum master, and the rest of the team developing the product.
 The product owner is responsible for prioritizing business requirements.
+They most often have Scrum Master Certification.
 However, the scrum master manages processes and removes hurdles.

 Before we get onto how an MSP (Managed Staffing Provider) can help you develop more agile teams for increased productivity, it’s important to understand what one actually is.